The Herbs and The Adventures of Parsley Classic BBC kid's animation by Michael Bond

 But I mustn't treat it roughly or too harshly,for it's such a useful thing to have behind."

-DILL Friend to Parsley in "The Herbs",he morphs into a full-blown sidekick and confidante in the sequel.
+DILL Merely a friend to Parsley in "The Herbs",he morphs into a full-blown sidekick and confidante in the sequel.

 In both series he provides a real burst of childlike energy and enthusiasm that many of those watching can relate to.And his sheer zest for life means he invariably throws himself into things without thinking them through.Something that's used to good comedic effect of course.

-But it's the sequel where he really comes into his own,when he's given a voice to replace the yapping and panting heard previously.Provides much of the narrative impetus,and acts as a great source for Parsley's observational dry humour.
+But it's the sequel where he really comes into his own,when he's given a voice to replace the yapping and panting heard in The Herbs.He provides much of the narrative impetus,and is the main source of Parsley's observational dry humour.

 He's far more than an Ernie Wise though,and gets plenty of good lines himself.And whilst he may be impetuous he's certainly not stupid and is more than capable of holding his own in a verbal joust.